danny-lai-queo/lets-build/README.md

 * Searching for all Patient resources: http://localhost:8000/Patient
 * Searching for all Observation resources: http://localhost:8000/Observation
 * Searching for Observation resources by Subject: http://localhost:8000/Observation?subject=Patient/PT00002

+I added experimental support for transaction for the simple server.
+The idea is to allow users to "POST" a bundle of transaction type and do processing of resources inside the bundle